 I chose to develop self-love: something that l never had done.

 I had some counselling initially and slowly l decided to follow my compassion to help other South Asian women on their journey.
-I gained qualifications in hypnotherapy and counselling and read a lot of books on self-help. l now wants to share my experience and knowledge to help you on your journey to become visible again – bring the colour back into your life – you only have one life.
+I changed my career - gained qualifications in hypnotherapy and counselling and read a lot of books on self-help.
+I now want to share my experience and knowledge to help you on your journey to become visible again – bring the colour back into your life – you only have one life.

 Let me give you a helping hand